-If you have any of the symptoms described below, see a health care provider [5-7].
-If you do not have a provider, one of the best ways to find a good one is to get a referral from a trusted family member or friend.
+If you don’t have a provider, one of the best ways to find a good one is to get a referral from a trusted family member or friend.

 Learn more about finding a health care provider.

-In most cases, these changes are not cancer.
-For example, breast pain is more common with benign (not cancer) breast conditions than with breast cancer.
-However, the only way to know for sure is to see a provider.If you have breast cancer, it is best to find it at an early stage, when the chances of survival are highest.
+One example is breast pain.
+Pain is more common with benign breast conditions than with breast cancer, but the only way to know for sure is to get it checked.If the change turns out to be breast cancer, it’s best to find it at an early stage, when the chances of survival are highest.

-Many women may find that their breasts feel lumpy.
+Many women find their breasts feel lumpy.
 Breast tissue naturally has a bumpy texture.

-See your health care provider if you:
+See a health care provider if you:

-Liquid leaking from your nipple (nipple discharge) can be troubling, but it is rarely a sign of cancer.
-Discharge can be your body's natural reaction when the nipple is squeezed.
+Liquid leaking from your nipple (nipple discharge) can be troubling, but it’s rarely a sign of breast cancer.

 Signs of a more serious condition (such as breast cancer) include discharge that:

 Nipple discharge can also be caused by an infection or other condition that needs treatment.
-For these reasons, if you have any nipple discharge, see a health care provider.

 Facts for Life: If You Find a Lump